Pre-trial detention: Czech Republic

 Under Article 8 of the Charter of Fundamental Rights and Basic Freedoms of the Czech Republic, which has the same legal standing as the Czech Constitution, a suspect must be immediately familiarised with the grounds of detention, must be interviewed and within 48 hours either released or charged and handed over to a court.
 The court then has a further 24 hours either to order a custody, or to release the person detained.

 Detailed rules of detention are included in the Criminal Procedural Code.
 The police may arrest and detain a suspect after obtaining prosecutor's consent.
 In an urgent case the police may detain a suspect without the consent.
-In both cases, however, the police detention may take place only when grounds for pre-trial detention exist (see below).
+In both cases, however, the police detention may take place only when grounds for pre-trial detention exist.
 The statutory limits of 48 + 24 hours must be complied with and reaching the time limit should aways trigger immediate release, unless a court has ordered pre-trial custody.

 Anybody may detain a person, who was caught while perpetrating a crime (not a misdemeanor) or immediately after it, when capturing of the perpetrator is necessary to either ascertain the perpetrator's identity or to prevent the perpetrator from escaping or to secure evidence.
 The perpetrator must immediately be handed over to the police, or when that is not possible, detention of the perpetrator must be immediately reported to the police.